rjohnsen/threathunting-book/content/part-2/api-bulk-ingesting-logs.md

 ## Installing necessary Python libraries

-To communicate with OpenSearch, we need a Python package that simplifies our work—__opensearch-py__ is the library for that.
+To communicate with OpenSearch, we need a Python package that simplifies our work. __opensearch-py__ is the library for that.
 We also need a package to handle date and time operations more easily, for which we’ll use __pendulum__.
 To handle configuration settings, we read important settings from a Toml file using the "toml" library.
 Instead of installing each package manually using `pip`, we’ll create a file named `requirements.txt` and add the following lines:

 ```bash
 opensearch-py